4523 Six Forks Rd. Raleigh, NC 27609 919-787-7590

 Choir – The Choir sings during the 10:30 am service each Sunday.
 Volunteers practice weekly and are always trained and encouraged to sing parts of the communion service, anthems, and motets as well as leading the congregation in the singing of the hymns.
 For more information please contact John Herrman.

 Daughters of the King -We are members of an international order of 30,000 women, worldwide, who are communicates of The Episcopal Church, Anglican, Lutheran and Roman Catholic Churches.
 We take vows of commitment to Prayer, Service and Evangelism to our Parish and our community.
 Membership is open every other year for ladies to join our chapter.
-For more information please contact Mary Watson.
+For more information please contact Jackie Okoth.

 Pastoral Care – This committee visits and prays for the sick, disabled, bereaved and shut-in members of the parish.
-In addition, this group works to care for infirm believers by calling and sending flowers, cards and church bulletins.
-For more information please contact Joanna Smothers.
+For more information please contact Pastoral Care Team.

-Christian Education & Church School – Every Sunday, during the traditional calendar school, year we offer Church School for children during the 10:30 am service.
+Christian Education & Church School – Every Sunday, during the traditional calendar school, year we offer Church School for children from 9:30 am and Children’s Chapel during the 10:30 service.
 Classes are available for each age group from Pre-school to 12th grade, all of the classes are led by volunteers from the parish.
-Church School begins every Sunday morning with Chapel Service at 10:30 am.
-The children participate in Service Sunday projects through-out the year and engage in traditional events such as a kickball games, Church Box Question Box and Forum, an Egg Hunt at Easter, Vacation Bible School, Fall Festival, and the Christmas Pageant.
-For more information please contact Sarah Culton.
+The children participate in Service Sunday projects throughout the year and engage in traditional events such as kickball games, Church Box Question Box and Forum, an Egg Hunt at Easter, Vacation Bible School, Fall Festival, and the Christmas Pageant.
+For more information, click here.